 Personally – I love a seasonal coffee.
 So while I stick to a pretty tight Starbucks budget 11 months of the year, I indulge in December.
-Gingerbread lattes, eggnog lattes, salted caramel mochas – I enjoy them all.
+Gingerbread lattes, eggnog lattes, salted caramel mochas, and the oh so coveted chestnut praline latte – I enjoy them all.
 Hell, I even will buy a cranberry bliss bar and not think about the extra expense.

 Don’t just find a zen place, or take a 5 minute break, but make sure that every once in a while you really, truly, completely relax.

 I remember my Mom saying “But wrapping presents is relaxing!”
 And maybe you’ve convinced yourself of that too, but you also deserve to relax without creating someone else’s holiday merriment.